LlamaPi Robot - Voice chatbot with LLM and robot arm

 python coze_demo.py

-(You need to set the environment variables COZE_APIKEY
+(You need to set the environment variables COZE_APIKEY and COZE_BOTID to run this demo.)

 The robot uses a “push-to-talk” mode for interaction: Hold the button, talk, and release the button after you finish.
 The robot will respond with text and voice.